Transfer Estimates for Causal Effects across Heterogeneous Sites: Abstract

+We consider a \textbf{transfer estimate} $\hat{\tau}_{g^*,1,\dots,G}(x)$ for extrapolating from the sites $\{1,\dots,G\}\backslash\{g^*\}$ to $g^*$.
+Such a transfer estimate combines information on covariates and outcomes from the $G$ experimental and target sites to predict the CATE for the target site, $g^*$.
+We evaluate the statistical performance of such a transfer estimate in terms of the integrated mean-squared error (IMSE) under the resulting statistical experiment,

 with a weight function $f_0(x)$ that has the properties of a p.d.f. and is chosen by the researcher.
-The finite population approach is used as a way of formalizing the researcher's problem who aims to produce a forecast based on data from a limited number of sites.
-The best feasible prediction under those circumstances is a parameter that is specific to the set of observable experimental and target sites.

-We show how to use baseline information on observed potential outcomes $Y_{gi}(0)$ in the target clusters to improve over an unconditional forecast that doesn't account for site heterogeneity.
-Specifically, we consider an expansion
+That function could be e.g. the uniform distribution on a compact set, or an estimate of the covariate distribution across the $G$ sites.